gavazquez/GazeTracker/README.md

 # GazeTracker
-Simplified OpenGaze tracker
+Simplified OpenGaze tracker that uses AI to track the orientation and position of your face using a webcam

-Copied and simplified gui version from [OpenFace](https://github.com/TadasBaltrusaitis/OpenFace)
+Copied and simplified version from [OpenFace](https://github.com/TadasBaltrusaitis/OpenFace)
+The idea is to make it work with [OpenTrack](https://github.com/opentrack/opentrack) trough UDP

+## Download:
+ Just go to the [releases](../releases) page

 ## Building: